jays-codes/ud-copilot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: clinicals-app
+- generated code in AddClinicals.js to display patient clinical data in a table
 - generated code in AddClinicals.js to create form for clinical data and submit; use axios api call to save
 - generated code in Home to add column for links to add clinical data; generated AddClinicals.js component to diplay patient details via axios api call
 - generated toastify pop-ups